browserengineering/book/book/html.md

 Since the parser reads the HTML file from left to right, these unfinished tags are always in a certain part of the tree.
-The unfinished tags have always been *opened* but not yet closed; they are always the *to the right* of the finished nodes; and they are always *children of other unfinished tags*.
+The unfinished tags have always been *opened* but not yet closed; they are always *to the right* of the finished nodes; and they are always *children of other unfinished tags*.
 To leverage these facts, let's represent an incomplete tree by storing a list of unfinished tags, ordered with parents before children.
 The first node in the list is